 Am I required to pay taxes on my sports betting winnings?

-It is best practice to keep records of all your sports betting activity.
-It is especially important to keep records if you are deducting sports betting losses on your tax return.
-You may need to provide documentation of your losses if your tax return is audited.
 People sometimes ask if they are required to report their sports betting winnings if gambling on sports is illegal in their state.
-The answer to that is yes.
-Even if the activity is illegal, you are still required to report the income from that activity.
-If you need to report income from illegal gambling activities, consider contacting a Rocket Lawyer network attorney first to determine the best way to report that income.
+The answer is yes — even if the activity is illegal, you are still required to report the income from that activity.
+If you need to report income from illegal gambling activities, consider contacting a Legal Pro first to determine the best way to report that income.

 How do I report my sports betting winnings and losses on my tax return?